shiqi0515/UI-Whatever/README.md

-#UI-WHATEVER
+# UI-WHATEVER

+### Team member
-#Xiki Shu & Meilin Zhu
+Xiki Shu & Meilin Zhu

+### General description
-#An educational game for programming, help the children to learn basic knowledge about data structure while playing a game.
+ An educational game for programming, help the children to learn basic knowledge about data structure while playing a game.

+### Reason for platform
-#We chose React for our project due to its critical importance and widespread popularity in the industry.
+ We chose React for our project due to its critical importance and widespread popularity in the industry.
 Besides, React has a large community with plenty of resources, components, and libraries available to help build the project.

-#How to run the application
+### How to run the application

-##1.Prerequisites
+#### 1.Prerequisites

 Ensure you have Node.js and npm (Node Package Manager) installed.
 You can download them from nodejs.org.

-##2.Open your terminal or command prompt
+#### 2.Open your terminal or command prompt

 run the following command

- npm install
+ #### npm install

- npm start
+ #### npm start

+### Challenges for the platform and langugae
-#The concepts like JSX,hooks and state management could be hard for beginners.
+ The concepts like JSX,hooks and state management could be hard for beginners.